 One of the great things about tag is that it is so easy to play.
 It doesn’t require teams.
 There’s no equipment to worry about.
 You don’t have to keep score.
 All you need are a few players and enough energy to run around!

 Of course, simple games can be made much more complicated by adding special rules.
 There are many variations of tag played around the world.
 For example, some games of tag feature a place — called a base — where a player can be safe from being tagged.
-Base can be a certain spot, or it can also be any time a player is touching a certain type of item, such as wood, iron or stone.
+Base can be a certain spot, or it can also be any time a player is touching a certain type of item, such as wood, iron, or stone.

 Some tag players choose to play by certain rules, such as no tag-backs.
 This means that, if you’re tagged, you can’t immediately tag the person who just tagged you.
 Instead, you have to tag someone else.
 The game can be as simple or as complicated as you want it to be.
 Just make sure everyone agrees to and understands any special rules you use.

-Forms of tag are even popular with teens and adults.
+Some forms of tag are even popular with teens and adults.
 For example, since 1984, many people have learned to love the sport of laser tag.
 In laser tag, players score points by tagging targets with targeting devices that emit infrared waves.
 These devices often look like ray guns from science fiction movies.

 Laser tag developed from a system the United States Army created for combat training.
 Today, laser tag is played outdoors, as well as in indoor arenas that feature all sorts of interesting places to hide and explore.